Retail IT & Security

 Trigger: POS instability causes prolonged transaction delays.

-First Response: Route high-priority support path, enforce continuity operating procedure, and communicate queue-handling guidance.
+First response: Route high-priority support path, enforce continuity operating procedure, and communicate queue-handling guidance.

 Stabilization: Restore checkout flow, reconcile impacted transactions, and tighten recurrence controls.